MaineC/mainec.github.io/content/learning-english.md

 One warning at the very beginning: You must tell people that you want to learn German – find people who are patient enough to stay in German even if you are proficient in English.
 Otherwise a lot of people will quickly switch back to English which doesn’t help you.

+One encouragement at the beginning: Don't be afraid to make mistakes.
+The only way to learn the language is to practice speaking and talking with people.
+It will feel strange, you may feel less competent, but the only way to get better is to push through that and get better.
+Try it not only with close friends but also in everyday situations - especially in calmer situations.
+And don't worry if the people you interact with seem somewhat unfriendly, less chatty than expected - chances are very high that's not because of you but average north-German mentality.

+If you're looking to combine your language learning with doing good: You might want to consider leaving tourist hotspot or expat heavy areas - a general rule of thumb is to leave the S-Bahn ring, watch out for oportunities to help people go for a walk with their dog, help elderly people stay in touch with the younger generation and combine playing cards/ board games with learning German.
+Chances are high you'll find people with a combination of great German language skills, low English language skills and lots of time and patience.

 ## Online resources to get you started

 * [Goethe Institut](https://www.goethe.de/de/index.html) operates globally, also has online resources for people learning German.